Last update 18 August 2023Diplomatic missions

 Drink only bottled water.

-Carry a photocopy of your passport and personal documents on you and leave the originals in a safe at your hotel.
+Bring a photocopy of your passport and personal documents and leave the originals in the hotel safe.

-Thus prepared, the documents must be translated into Bulgarian by an authorized translation agency in Bulgaria, and the translation needs to be certified by the Certifications and Legalisations Department of the Ministry of Foreign Affairs of Bulgaria.
+Thereafter, the documents must be translated into Bulgarian by an authorized Translation Agency in Bulgaria, and the translation certified by the Department of Certification and Legalization of the Ministry of Foreign Affairs of Bulgaria.